neuvector/docs/user/pages/02.deploying/01.production/docs.md

 ```

 ### Accessing the Console
 By default the console is exposed as a service on port 8443, or nodePort with a random port on each host.
-Please see the first section Basics -> [Connect to Manager](/configuration/console) for options for turning off https or accessing the console through a corporate firewall which does not allow port 8443 for the console access.
+Please see the first section Basics -> [Connect to Manager](/configuration/console) for options for turning off HTTPS or accessing the console through a corporate firewall which does not allow port 8443 for the console access.

 ### Handing Host Updates or Auto-Scaling Nodes with a Pod Disruption Budget